isavita/wise_gpt_ex/README.md

 - `:temperature` - Controls the randomness of the model's output (default: 0.1).
 - `:max_tokens_to_sample` - Maximum number of tokens to generate (default: 100,000).
 - `:timeout` - Maximum time in milliseconds to wait for a response (default: 3,600,000 ms, or 60 minutes).

+## Options for the Mistral API function:

+- `:model` - The version of the Mistral model to use.
+- `:temperature` - Controls the randomness of the model's output.
+Higher values result in more diverse responses.
+- `:top_p` - Nucleus sampling parameter, controlling the token selection process.
+- `:max_tokens` - The maximum number of tokens to generate for the completion.
+- `:stream` - Whether to stream back partial progress of the completion.
+- `:safe_mode` - Whether to enable content moderation features.
+- `:random_seed` - An optional seed for deterministic results.
+- `:timeout` - Maximum time in milliseconds to wait for a response.